The Ideal of Public Service and the Reality of Bills to Pay

 Q. How do I apply for an LRAP Annual Grant?

-A. Application forms and LRAP Charters are available from the Legal Career Services Office.
-Read the LRAP Charter, then complete the application form and return the completed form to the Legal Career Services Office.
-The deadline for submitting completed applications is midnight on December 31, 2012.
-The Student Affairs Committee plans to award one or more annual grants by spring of 2013.
+A. Application forms and LRAP Charters are available from the Career Development Office.
+Read the LRAP Charter, then complete the application form and return the completed form to the CDO.
+The deadline for submitting completed applications is midnight on December 31 of each year.
+The Student Affairs Committee plans to award one or more annual grants during the semester following the application deadline.

-For addition information, contact Beth Shackleford in the Office of Student Professional Development or call (706)542-5156.
+For additional information, contact Katie M. Voyles, Associate Director of Student Professional Development, or call 706-542-5156.